C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 The third section is presented as three images with overlay text and an appropriate icon indicating to users that these are navigation links to the 'About Us', Classes' and 'Gallery' pages.
 User feedback animation have been applied consistently across the three boxes for hover for the desktop experience.

+---
 # About Us
-The About page hosts three sections from the ‘discovery section’:
+The About Us page hosts three sections topped with an appropriate banner:
 * What is Wing Chun?
 * History of Wing Chun
 * About the Club

+---
 # Classes
-The Classes page hosts three sections from the ‘discovery section’:
+The Classes page hosts three sections topped with an appropriate banner:
 * Training Locations
 * Prices
 * What to Expect.

+---
 # Contact Us
 The contact page features a contact form which requests:
 * Users name